slipeer/synapse-ldap-password-provider/README.rst

 Account Lockout Policy
 ----------------------
-If you do not want your internal users to be blocked from outside by scrambling passwords through this service, then you need implement a more rigid account lockout policy then in yor LDAP server
+If you do not want your internal users to be blocked from outside by scrambling passwords through this service, then you need implement a more rigid account lockout policy then on your LDAP server.

 Troubleshooting and Debugging
 -----------------------------

-``matrix-synapse-ldap3`` logging is included in the Synapse homeserver log (typically ``homeserver.log``).
+``synapse-ldap-password-provider`` logging is included in the Synapse homeserver log (typically ``homeserver.log``).
 The LDAP plugin log level can be increased to ``DEBUG`` for troubleshooting and debugging by making the following modifications to your Synapse server's logging configuration file: